Dynamoid/dynamoid/README.md

 ## Credits

+Dynamoid was originally created in 2012 by [Josh Symonds](https://github.com/joshsymonds) ([original repository](https://github.com/joshsymonds/Dynamoid)).
+Historical issues and discussions prior to the project's migration in 2015 can still be found in the [legacy issue tracker](https://github.com/joshsymonds/Dynamoid/issues).

 Dynamoid borrows code, structure, and even its name very liberally from the truly amazing [Mongoid](https://github.com/mongoid/mongoid).
 Without Mongoid to crib from none of this would have been possible, and I hope